vsa041425/Portfolio/README.md

-# Capstone-Presentation
+## 👋 Hi, I'm Vinícius Alexandre

+I'm a customer success strategist turned aspiring data scientist, currently pursuing an MBA in Data Science.
+With 6+ years of experience in business development, performance optimization, and client engagement across B2B and SaaS, I'm now focused on using **Python, SQL, and machine learning** to solve real-world problems through data.

+---
+## 🚀 Capstone Project: Predicting SpaceX Falcon 9 Launch Success

-This project analyzes SpaceX Falcon 9 launch data to explore factors influencing mission success.
-Data was collected via the SpaceX REST API and Wikipedia web scraping, then cleaned, transformed, and analyzed.
-Exploratory analysis revealed trends in payloads, launch sites, orbits, and success rates, with the Decision Tree Classifier delivering the best predictive performance.
+This project analyzes historical launch data from **SpaceX Falcon 9 missions** to uncover the drivers of mission success and build a predictive model.
+Data was collected using the **SpaceX REST API** and **web scraping from Wikipedia**, then cleaned, transformed, and explored using Python.

-## Key Findings
+The goal was to simulate a real-world data science workflow: from data ingestion and preprocessing to exploratory analysis, visualization, and machine learning model selection.
+Multiple classification algorithms were tested, with a **Decision Tree Classifier** providing the best performance.

+This project reflects my ability to work with diverse datasets, apply supervised learning techniques, and communicate insights that support decision-making.

+### 🔍 Key Insights
+- Success rates have improved steadily over time, especially since 2018
+- Launch sites with higher volume (e.g., **KSC LC-39A**) show stronger performance
-- Higher launch frequencies at a site correlate with higher success rates.
+- Specific orbits (e.g., **GEO, SSO, ES-L1**) are associated with higher success rates

-- Launch success rates steadily increased from 2013 to 2020.

-- Orbits such as ES-L1, GEO, HEO, SSO, and VLEO achieved the highest success rates.

-- KSC LC-39A had the most successful launches overall.

-- Almost all missions in recent years were successful.
+- Nearly all launches in recent years have been successful, indicating operational maturity

+### 🛠 Tools & Techniques
+- **Languages/Libraries**: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+- **Methods**: EDA, Data Cleaning, Feature Engineering, Classification Models
+- **Technologies**: REST API, Web Scraping (BeautifulSoup), Jupyter Notebooks